 I would recommend a public broadcasting system or small radio stations for the camp, though there are many other things which are more needed by the community.

 Implementing Partner, South Galkayo

-However, the system lacks failsafe and accountability mechanisms that ensure that all residents are notified.
-The example of displaced persons in Beledweyne caught off guard by flooding at night time when their phones were switched off to conserve battery illustrates this risk.
+However, most existing early warning systems in IDP camps lack fail-safe and accountability mechanisms that ensure that early warning messages reach all community, including vulnerable groups with low social capital and information access.
+The example of displaced persons in Beledweyne caught off guard by flooding at nighttime when their phones were switched off to conserve battery illustrates this risk.